kenreilly/typescript-node-example/README.md

-# typescript-examples
+# typescript-node-example
-Examples of various concepts and techniques in TypeScript
+Examples project demonstrating how to build things with TypeScript and Node